buxuku/video-subtitle-master/README_EN.md

 English | [中文](./README.md)

 *Make every frame speak beautifully*

 Smart subtitle generation and multilingual translation solution for video/audio files.

 ![preview](./resources/preview-en.png)

-## About CUDA support

-Because I use an Apple Silicon chip, I lack a Windows CUDA development environment.
-For CUDA support, there are many scenarios that are difficult to cover both in development and testing.

-- Currently, CUDA 11.8.0 and 12.4.1 versions are provided through GitHub Actions, which may have compatibility issues with the environment
-- To enable CUDA, you need to determine if your computer supports CUDA and has installed the CUDA toolkit.
-[CUDA download](https://developer.nvidia.com/cuda-downloads)
-- The version of the CUDA toolkit theoretically supports backward compatibility.
-Please choose the appropriate 11.8.0 or 12.4.1 version based on your graphics card support
-- If you have problems downloading generic usage, you can download optimized Version, which is optimized for better compatibility across a variety of graphics card families

-## Core ML support

-Starting from version 1.20.0, Core ML is supported on Apple Silicon, providing faster speech recognition.
-If you are using an Apple Silicon chip, please download the mac arm64 version of the release package.
-It will automatically enable Core ML acceleration.

 ## 💥 Features